willhardy/httpcheck/README.md

  * `timestamp` The date/time that the attempt was started (a string in ISO-8601)
  * `identifier` The identifier provided in the configuration and used in the User-Agent header
  * `is_online` This is `true` if the website is contactable and responds with a non-error HTTP status
+ * `regex` The regular expression that was configured, if any.
  * `regex_found` This is `true` if the configured regular expression was found. `false` if it was not found, `null` if no regex was configured.
  * `response_time` The time taken to receive the response, in seconds .
  * `status_code` The status code returned by the website.